 Focus on the legal effects of economic integration

 Increased economic integration has become part of modern-day life both within the European Union and Internationally.
 Economic integration often translates into policy and law.
 It affects our lives in multiple ways and has severe consequences for the rule of law, democracy and human rights.
-This LLM allows you to analyse these effects.
+This LL.M. programme allows you to analyse these effects.
 After completion, you can provide profound legal advice in the field of international and European law and economic integration to both public and private entities.

 What aspects does the programme cover?